xpheal/easyscrape/Documentation.md

 easyscrape run (settings)
 ```
 Function: Run the given settings file, default settings is used if setting is not given
+\*Scroll to the bottom for settings file example.

 ###Default settings:
 ```json